Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | 👉 Browse Nearby Hotels on Booking or Browse Tours to Laguna Grande

-Laguna Grande bio bay is on the east coast of Puerto Rico and it’s one of the main attractions in Fajardo.
-This bioluminescent bay, hidden inside Las Cabezas de San Juan Nature Reserve, is the easiest to visit for travelers staying in San Juan.
+Laguna Grande bio bay (well, actually a lagoon instead of a bay) is on the east coast of Puerto Rico.
+This Fajardo attraction, hidden inside Las Cabezas de San Juan Nature Reserve, is the easiest to visit for travelers staying in San Juan.

 How to Get There